These amazing confit potatoes are crispy on the outside, meltingly tender on the inside, a very special potato side dish for the festive season.

 Instructions

 - Cook potatoes: Wash the potatoes.
-Leave the small potatoes whole and cut the larger ones so that all potato pieces have a similar size, about 3-4 cm/ 1.2 – 1.6 inches.
-Place in a pot with salted water.
-Bring to a boil and let boil for 4 minutes.
-Drain well.
-Place on a large kitchen cloth and pat dry (Note 2).You can proceed with the recipe for confit potatoes now or refrigerate the parboiled potatoes until the next day.
+Leave the small potatoes whole and cut the larger ones so that all pieces are similar in size, about 1.2 – 1.6 inches/3-4 cm.
+Place them in a pot with salted water.
+Bring the water to a boil and let the potatoes boil for 4 minutes.
+Drain them well.
+Place them on a large kitchen cloth and pat them dry (Note 3).You can proceed with the recipe for confit potatoes now or refrigerate the parboiled potatoes until the next day.2 lbs very small potatoes/ 1 kg

-- Heat fat: In the meantime, preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
-Place the goose fat in a roasting tin large enough to hold all the potatoes in a single layer.
-Place in the oven and let the fat melt, and get hot for about 10 minutes.
+- Heat the fat: In the meantime, preheat the oven to 400°F/ 200°C. Place the duck fat in a roasting tin large enough to hold all the potatoes in a single layer.
+Place it in the oven, and let the fat melt, and get hot for about 10 minutes.5.5 oz duck fat/ 150 g

-- Prepare for roasting: Remove from the oven and carefully place the dried potatoes into the roasting pan.
-Turn them into the fat to coat all over.
+- Prepare for roasting: Remove the roasting tin from the oven and carefully place the dried potatoes into it.
+Turn them into the fat to coat them all over.

 - Season: Add the peeled garlic cloves and the rosemary sprigs.
-Sprinkle with a bit of salt and pepper.
+Sprinkle with salt and pepper.2-4 garlic cloves + 2 large rosemary sprigs + coarse sea salt and freshly ground black pepper.

 - Roast for about 30-40 minutes or until the potatoes are golden brown and crispy on the outside and very tender on the inside.
 Shake the pan a couple of times in between to make sure that the potatoes are browning on all sides.

-- Serve immediately sprinkled with some more salt and pepper.
+- Serve immediately, sprinkled with flaky salt and pepper.

 Christopher Harris says